 Laravel 12 Generate Fake Data using Factory Tinker

 In this Laravel 12 tutorial, you’ll learn how to generate fake data using model factories and Tinker.
+In Laravel 12, you can use Model::factory()->count(10)->create() with Tinker to generate dummy users using Faker.
 This approach is ideal for testing your application without manually inserting records into the database.

 When you’re developing or testing your Laravel application, it’s often necessary to populate the database with sample data.
 Rather than manually entering each field’s value, Laravel offers a cleaner approach through model factories, which allow you to define default attributes for your Eloquent models.
 You can read from laravel official website.